Do you want to know how to increase your metabolism?

 After the 1 – 2 week diet break is over, you’d simply resume your deficit and get back to losing weight again.
 Depending on how much weight you want to lose and how long you’ll need to be in a deficit, you’d take additional diet breaks every so often in this same manner for this same purpose.

-So, again, while still extremely useful and beneficial and I highly recommend it, it’s probably not quite the “boost” you were hoping for.
+So, again, while still useful and beneficial and something I recommend, it’s probably not quite the “boost” you were hoping for.

 You just saw the 7 most effective ways of increasing your TDEE and speeding up your metabolic rate.